lirondos/lazaro/README.md

 # lazaro
-An annotated corpus and baseline model for automatic extraction of anglicisms in Spanish headlines.
+An annotated corpus and CRF model for automatic extraction of anglicisms in Spanish headlines.

 This repo contains:
 1. A corpus of 21,570 newspaper headlines written in European Spanish annotated with emergent anglicisms (see ```data``` folder).
 The headlines were extracted from the Spanish newspaper [eldiario.es](https://www.eldiario.es/).